jystyn/nfl_arrest_analysis/README.md

   We hypothesized that defensive players would commit more crimes than offensive players because how often they are slamming their heads into the opposition.
 We also thought that the NFL would not be able to decrease crime amongst its players.
   - <font size="6">Statistical Analysis

+  We intended to do some original analysis of the data to better understand the averages for teams when it came to arrest type, player position and find out which teams were affected the most.
+This information lead us to dig further into arrest type and player positions.
+These were all created over the course of 2000-2017.
   - <font size="6">Bar Graphs

+  The bar graphs were essential for visualizing Arrests by Position, Arrest Categories, Arrest Categories by Position and Arrests for Offensive & Defensive players - all key to answering our first question.
+These were all created over the course of 2000-2017.
   - <font size="6">Line Graphs

+  The line graphs were essential for visualizing Arrests by Year, for each arrest type.
+With the support of the laws passed by the NFL we were able to see parrallels between these graphs and policy change.
+These were all created over the course of 2000-2017.
   - <font size="6">Linear Regression

+  The linear regression graphs were essential for visualizing and understanding statistical significance for our second question.
+These were all created over the course of 2000-2017.

 <font size="7">Project Analysis: